symlex/symlex/README.md

 Our complete framework documentation can be found on [docs.symlex.org](https://docs.symlex.org/en/latest/).

 *Note: https://github.com/symlex/symlex-core contains the kernel and routers as reusable components.*

-## Key Features ##

-**Symlex aims to simplify agile Web development by providing a working system that promotes best practices by example.**

-- Built on top of well documented and tested standard components
-- Contains everything to create full-featured Web applications: Service container, REST routing & Twig template engine
-- Strict use of dependency injection for configuration and bootstrapping
-- Small code and memory footprint
-- Extremely fast compared to other PHP frameworks

 ## Setup ##